AlexOnions/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>
 - Removed #include "PowerupFireBall.h" In PowerupBase.h as this creates a circular dependancy.
 PowerupFireball is already dependenet on PowerupBase
-- Added moving the paddle left and right based on the mouses position.
-This only happens when left mouse is clicked.
+- Added Moving the paddle based on the poition of the mouse relative to the paddle.
+This only applies if left mouse is clicked and is based on the centre of the paddle.